Susan McKeon BSc (Hons), APDT (01157), CCAB

-Hi and welcome to my website.
-If you’re wondering who I am, this is where you can find out more about me and see what I look like – that’s me in the photo, with Mina (my first rescue Greyhound)!
+Hello!
+If you have landed on my website and are wondering who I am, this is where you can find out more about me. and see what I look like – that’s me in the photo, with Mina (my first rescue Greyhound)!

-I’m a professional dog trainer and Certificated Clinical Animal Behaviourist (CCAB) and I have a huge soft spot for sighthounds (particularly Greyhounds, Lurchers and Salukis).
-I’ve worked with several national sighthound charities – The Greyhound Trust, and Forever Hounds Trust (formerly, Greyhound Rescue West of England) – plus a local greyhound charity; volunteered as a dog walker for a local dog rescue; and worked within a kennel environment; as well as running dog training classes and undertaking numerous training and behaviour one to ones.
+I am a Certificated Clinical Animal Behaviourist (CCAB) and professional dog trainer with a huge soft spot for sighthounds.
+I have worked with several national sighthound charities – The Greyhound Trust, and Forever Hounds Trust (formerly, Greyhound Rescue West of England) – plus a local greyhound charity; volunteered as a dog walker for a local dog rescue; and worked within a kennel environment; as well as running dog training classes and undertaking numerous training and behaviour one to ones.

 Working with rescue charities

 Currently, I work full time for Dogs Trust as a Clinical Animal Behaviourist.
 Prior to joining Dogs Trust, I was the Behaviour & Welfare Manager for Forever Hounds Trust – a national charity which is dedicated to the rescue, rehabilitation and rehoming of unwanted, abused or abandoned greyhounds and lurchers.

 Qualifications – what do all those letters after my name mean?

 You will often see a vast array of letters after dog trainers’ names.
 For example: I am Susan McKeon, BSc (Hons), APDT (01157), CCAB, CDBC

 But what do these really mean, you may well ask!